RaiMan/sikulix4python/README.md

 INFO: Gateway Server Started
 ```

+You will get a SikuliX popup (always on top), that allows you to stop the server again.
+ Move it out of the way until needed ;-) and there is a more elegant way stop the support.

 Adding ``-v`` to the commandline will give you startup debug information.

 **What is the plan**